Posted by Dominique JacksonMar 26, 202612 min

 Once you have those persona-based insights, you can show your sales team who in a buying committee is engaged, what messaging piqued their interest, and how many actions they’ve taken that signal intent.

-Launch a few pilot campaigns, and take time to analyze and learn from those results
+Launch pilot campaigns and learn from the results

-You may not see overnight results, but by tracking the same metrics and KPIs, you’ll monitor gradual growth where it really matters.
+You may not see overnight results, but by tracking shared metrics and KPIs, you’ll see compounding improvement in the metrics that connect to revenue.
+Here's what to track:

 • Have all teams measure revenue and pipeline influence on their own efforts.
-With Influ2, you can see what direct influence your advertising efforts had on closed deals.
+With Influ2's revenue reporting, you can see what direct influence your advertising efforts had on closed deals.

-• Track ad CTR and conversion rates, but take it a step further if possible and monitor which stages of the buying journey and engagement cycles see higher conversions.
+• Track ad CTR and conversion rates, but also monitor which stages of the buying journey and engagement cycles see higher conversions.

-• Use your previous ABM performance as a benchmark to compare growth quarter-over-quarter or year-over-year, depending on your typical sales cycle length.
+• Use your previous ABM performance as a benchmark to compare growth quarter-over-quarter or year-over-year.

 Something else to keep in mind is what Peter Lewis calls “micro-engagements,” including ad clicks, post engagement, and responses to non-sales messages.